 We provide optical (redshifts, richnesses, optical centers, BCG position) and spectroscopic (redshifts and velocity dispersions) properties.
 The photometric redshifts have an excellent accuracy of $\Delta z/(1+z)\lesssim0.005$ for $0.05<z<0.9$.
 For individual clusters, the accuracy is dominated by statistical uncertainties.

-Spectroscopic redshifts are calculated for a subsample of 3210 \erass clusters and groups.
+Spectroscopic redshifts were calculated for a subsample of 3210 \erass clusters and groups.
 Of those, 1759 have at least three spectroscopic members.
-The spectroscopic galaxy redshifts are compiled from public catalogs from the literature and dedicated follow-up programs and matched to the photometrically selected member galaxies.
+The spectroscopic galaxy redshifts were compiled from public catalogs from the literature and dedicated follow-up programs and matched to the photometrically selected member galaxies.
 The spectroscopic cluster redshifts are, on average, 1$\sim$7 (5$\sim$15) times more accurate than the photometric cluster redshifts when less than 5 (more than 20) spectroscopic members are known.
 This improvement in accuracy makes the \erass clusters align well with the large-scale structure as traced by individual spectroscopic galaxy redshifts.

-Velocity dispersions are measured for 1,906 clusters, of which 1,499 are robust, and 358 have high quality with relative uncertainty $\delta\sigma/\sigma\approx20\%$.
+Velocity dispersions were measured for 1906 clusters, of which 1499 are robust, and 358 have high quality with relative uncertainty $\delta\sigma/\sigma\approx20\%$.

 In addition to the \erass catalog, we consistently remeasured the redshifts on known clusters from the literature.
-We recover consistent redshifts in the range $0.05\lesssim z\lesssim1.1$ for $>95\%$ of the clusters detected with the high-$z$-sensitive Sunyaev-Zeldovich effect or low-$z$-sensitive optical selection.
+We recovered consistent redshifts in the range $0.05\lesssim z\lesssim1.1$ for $>95\%$ of the clusters detected with the high-$z$-sensitive Sunyaev-Zeldovich effect or low-$z$-sensitive optical selection.
 The outliers are explained by multiple structures coinciding along the line of sight.

-Moreover, we detect galaxy clusters without positional priors in the full footprint of the Legacy Surveys (24,069\,deg$^2$).
+Moreover, we detected galaxy clusters without positional priors in the full footprint of the Legacy Surveys (24\,069\,deg$^2$).
 The number density of the found clusters is independent of the optical survey depth below the local limiting redshift $z_{\rm vlim}$.
 The depth of the LS limits the high-quality subsample at around $z_{\rm vlim}\approx0.7$ for a minimum galaxy luminosity of 0.2\,L$_*$.
-By increasing the luminosity threshold to $L>0.4$\,L$_*$ and including the $i$ and $w1$ filter bands, we increase the limiting depth to $z_{\rm vlim}\approx1.0$ and even higher locally.
+By increasing the luminosity threshold to $L>0.4$\,L$_*$ and including the $i$ and $w1$ filter bands, we increased the limiting depth to $z_{\rm vlim}\approx1.0$ and even higher locally.